owaits/ScreenMonkey.Help/reference/clipTypes/Song/SongTags.md

 # Default Song Tags
-The following section names are installed by default.
+The following song tags are installed by default.

 | Id | QuickName | Name         | Break? |
 |----|-----------|--------------|--------|